asim/reminder/README.md

 - Names of Allah & Meaning
 - Hadith (Bukhari) in English
 - Index & Search using GPT 4o
-- Contextual query referencing
+- RAG contextual referencing
-- API to query LLM or get Quran
+- API to query LLM or Quran

 ## Install